 According to the law, employers should keep records of job descriptions and pay history for each employee for the duration of employment plus the law’s statute of limitations of two years after the employee has left the organization.

-The law does allow employers to justify pay differences if the entire difference is based on the following factors: a seniority system; a merit system; a system that measures earnings by quantity or quality of production; geographic location; relevant education, training or experience; and required travel.
+The law does allow employers to justify pay differences based on the following factors: a seniority system; a merit system; a system that measures earnings by quantity or quality of production; geographic location; relevant education, training or experience; and required travel.

-Quantifying and documenting these “bona fide factors” will be key to defending any pay differentials.
+Quantifying and documenting these “bona fide factors” will be key to defending any discrepancy in pay.
 “Numbers tell the story.
 They are best to tell the story when it comes to trying to comply,” Loughner said.
 “So any time there’s a system or measurements or metrics, those should be documented, and then they should be monitored and managed.”

 “This isn’t going to solve pay inequities overnight,” she said.
 “But it does give employees some good tools in terms of negotiation leverage.”